Weblayers in scenarios

 Configure when and where your weblayer displays across your website:

-Choose which pages display your weblayer.
+• Show on: Choose which pages display your weblayer.
 Select from options like all pages, specific URLs, or pattern matching.
-Use Add exception to exclude pages where weblayers might disrupt the user experience, such as checkout or login pages.
+Use Add exception to exclude pages where a weblayer would disrupt the experience, like checkout or login.

-For example, show different messages based on product categories or user behavior tracked through page variables.
+• Show on pages with variables: Show different weblayers based on page-level data, such as product category or user behavior tracked through page variables.

-Choose whether to show your weblayer on desktop, mobile, or both types of devices.
-Choose desktop-only for detailed forms, mobile-only for app downloads, or both for universal messages.
+• Target devices: Choose desktop, mobile, or both.
+Use desktop-only for detailed forms, mobile-only for app downloads, or both for universal messages.

 Display control